4.93/5

 Key Takeaways:

 There are some common causes of anxiety in young children.
-Some are biologically predisposed to the condition.
+Some are biologically predisposed to the condition, meaning they are genetically more susceptible to it.
 Others may pick up anxious behavior from being around anxious people.

 External stressors may also cause anxiety in kids.
-These are usually events that involve a lot of change, including but not limited to:
+These are usually events that involve a lot of change, including but not limited to the following:

 • Quarreling parents